-This single scene demonstrates how Steven Spielberg will turn Schindler's List into an American masterpiece.
-He will compare and contrast between two very different members of the Nazi Party, and then make it the flaming furnace of the film.
+This single scene demonstrates how Steven Spielberg will turn Schindler's List into a masterpiece.
+He will show us two very different members of the Nazi Party, and then make their similarities and differences the flaming furnace of the film.
 It is a parallel narrative between two Nazis: Oskar Schindler, a good man who is also capable of corruption, and Amon Goeth, a corrupt man who is also capable of goodness.
 The conflict between these two men will inspire a list of Jews who will narrowly escape the fires of the Holocaust, and we agree with one of the prinicipal characters when he concludes, "The list is an absolute good.
 The list is life.
 All around its margins lies the gulf."
 Yes, and within its margins lies the voices of the extraordinary Jewish survivors who lived to tell the stories of both men.

 Oskar Schindler (Liam Neeson) enters the film without his face entering the frame.
 If Peter Coyote’s nameless scientist in E.T.
 The Extra Terrestrial (1982) was initially identifiable only by a set of keys jingling from his belt, then Schindler is initially identifiable only by the Nazi lapel pin attached to the breast of his business suit.
 In the very first complex tracking shot of the film, Spielberg’s camera follows Schindler as he approaches a private restaurant, tips a Maitre ‘D (producer Branko Lustig) and is led to a table before the camera then veers around to rest on his face.
 He orders drinks for some tenured Nazis sitting at another table, gets them and their mistresses to come over to his table and, pretty soon, is recognized as the celebrity of the evening.
 And that suits him just fine—he enjoys having access to so much privilege.
 When his wife, Emile (Caroline Goodall), asks him if this is all just a charade, he lays his chin on the palm of his hand and grins, “Take a guess how many people are on my payroll… my father, at the height of his success, had 50.
 I’ve got 350.
 350 workers on the factory floor, with one purpose: to make money.
 For me.”
 He knows world war is coming, and that’s even better.
 Being the oily businessman that he is, he’ll do what any capitalist in his right mind would do, and capitalize on the war.